piyush1008/10xdevspd-chatApp/memory-bank/activeContext.md

 - ✅ Improved authentication flow with proper token handling
 - ✅ Added room ID copying functionality
 - ✅ Implemented responsive design for mobile and desktop
+- ✅ **NEW**: Created ParticipantsSidebar component with modern UI
+- ✅ **NEW**: Implemented sidebar toggle functionality in ChatComponent
+- ✅ **NEW**: Added participant state management to prevent duplicates
+- ✅ **NEW**: Enhanced backend with WebSocket disconnection handling
+- ✅ **NEW**: Added refresh functionality to participants list

 ## Next Steps
 Based on the README file, the following items are identified for future development: